najnesnaj/pinetime-zephyr/docs/samples/display/st7789v/README.md

 grey changes from black through to white. (if the grey looks too green or red at any point then the LCD may be endian swapped).

-Note: The display driver rotates the display so that the ‘natural’ LCD orientation is effectively 270 degrees clockwise of the default display controller orientation.
+Note: The display driver rotates the display so that the 'natural' LCD orientation is effectively 270 degrees clockwise of the default display controller orientation.